salvadorcamachogithub/jmeter-aos-s01-browse-abandon/README.md

 For using it with Enterprise Performance Engineering (LRE) or Core Performance Engineering (LRC), zip the folder AOS-JMeter-S01 Browse Abandon

-This script does the same steps and logic as the HTTP/HTML script AOS-Web-S01 Browse Abandon
+This script does the same steps and logic as the Web - HTTP/HTML script AOS-Web-S01 Browse Abandon

 This script was created with best practices, so it is more resilient, such as:
 * Transaction naming